Internship Policy of the African Commission on Human and Peoples' Rights

 Interns must inform their supervisors should illness or other unforeseen circumstances prevent them from reporting for work or completing their internship.

-Interns are not officials or staff members of the African Commission and therefore cannot represent the Commission in any official capacity.
+Interns are not officials or staff members of the Secretariat and therefore cannot represent the Commission in any official capacity.

-There is no deadline for applying, but the African Commission encourages prospective interns to apply at least three months before their scheduled date to begin the internship.
+There is no deadline for applying, but the Secretariat encourages prospective interns to apply at least three months before their scheduled date to begin the internship.

 Visa and travel arrangements